mtholder/mtholder.github.io/_posts/2022-1-11-AwardNaming.md

   biology, R. A. Fisher springs to mind).
-However, after listening to many younger scientists (some on SSB council, but also some not members of SSB [as far as I know]) discuss the topic of the awards named after scienticists, I've changed my mind.
+However, after listening to many younger scientists (some on SSB council, but also some not members of SSB [as far as I know]) discuss the topic of the awards named after scientists, I've changed my mind.
 Some of the reasons expressed for preferring descriptive award names were things I might have thought of on my own, if I'd given the issue more thought:
     there can be too much "hero-worship" in general in science, or the fact that a descriptive